Windsor, California: 2020 census

 The census reported that 99.4% of the population lived in households, 0.6% lived in non-institutionalized group quarters, and no one was institutionalized.
+99.7% of residents lived in urban areas, while 0.3% lived in rural areas.

-There were 9,167 households, out of which 35.8% included children under the age of 18, 58.3% were married-couple households, 6.1% were cohabiting couple households, 23.4% had a female householder with no partner present, and 12.2% had a male householder with no partner present.
-19.4% of households were one person, and 11.4% were one person aged 65 or older.
+There were 9,167 households in Windsor, of which 35.8% had children under the age of 18 living in them.
+Of all households, 58.3% were married-couple households, 6.1% were cohabiting couple households, 12.2% were households with a male householder and no spouse or partner present, and 23.4% were households with a female householder and no spouse or partner present.
+About 19.4% of all households were made up of individuals, and 11.5% had someone living alone who was 65 years of age or older.
 The average household size was 2.86.
 There were 6,876 families (75.0% of all households).